How can WiFi Help Prevent Falls in Care Homes?

 Microsoft is developing a pair of glasses (project Glabella) to monitor heart rate at three points on the wearer’s head.
 It has optical sensors, processing, storage, and communication components, all for the precise monitoring of the user’s pulse transit time.

 “Our results indicate that Glabella has the potential to serve as a socially-acceptable capture device, requiring no user input or behaviour changes during regular activities, and whose continuous measurements may prove informative to physicians as well as users’ self-tracking activities,” says Christian Holz at Microsoft Research. https://www.christianholz.net/glabella.html.
 Such innovations are very likely to find their way to the senior living sector.

 And such technology is not very far from coming online.

 This post only scratches the surface in terms of the tech that’s coming over the horizon.
-And when it all arrives on the shores of the UK it’s quite likely to arrive as a tsunami.
-Whatever systems care homes adopt or residents bring with them to the care home, care home managers and retirement home owners need to have the flexibility to cater for them with a secure and reliable Wi-Fi based unified network.
+And when it all arrives on the shores of the UK it’s quite likely to arrive like a tsunami.
+Whatever systems care homes adopt or residents bring with them to the care home, care home managers and retirement homeowners need to have the flexibility to cater to them with a secure and reliable Wi-Fi-based unified network.

 To install a unified network doesn’t need to be a big investment.
 Whilst some providers will require a capital investment, Vital Wifi offers a complete system on a modest “per resident” or “per access point” monthly charge which can be funded from operational budgets.
 A major benefit is that care home clients get ongoing monitoring and maintenance support with Senior Connect so you are having complete peace of mind.